 You don’t have to be an “artist” to take up a creative hobby.
 Because when we create, we honor our Creator.
 Your “art” may take many forms – it could be knitting, drawing, painting, embroidery, rubber stamping, coloring, writing fiction, crocheting, scrapbooking, pottery, gardening, taking photographs, or hand lettering.

 These are just a few examples.
 If you don’t have one, consider a hobby that appeals to you and your strengths.
 Don’t be afraid to experiment.
-It make take a few tries for you to find one that suits your emotions, needs, and soul.
+It makes take a few tries for you to find one that suits your emotions, needs, and soul.

 When you’re dealing with a chronic illness, it can also be helpful to look for a way to minister to others.
-You don’t have to do something huge.
+You don’t have to do anything huge.
 When George suffered a stroke, he lost the ability to speak but he could still knit.

 After hearing a local hospital needed blankets in the neonatal unit, George began knitting as a way to give back.
 It comforted him to know that even though his ability to communicate was gone, he could still show others the love of Jesus.